MikaelVSM/logica-js-projeto_inicial/Readme.md

-Primeiro projeto Curso Oracle One
+Primeiro projeto Curso Oracle One.